HabitRPG/habitica/common/README.md

 # Common

-Shared resources useful for the multiple HabitRPG repositories, that way all the repositories remain in-sync with common characteristics.
+Shared resources useful for the multiple Habitica repositories, that way all the repositories remain in-sync with common characteristics.
 Includes things like:

  * Assets - sprites, images, etc
  * CSS - especially, esp. sprite-sheet mapping